enotspe/fortinet-2-elasticsearch/README.md

 This is crucial for index strategy:

 "ecs-%{[event][module]}-%{[organization][name]}-write"

-3 index templates rule it all:
+3 index templates rule it all, each template points to its specific index pattern:

-* [ecs-* template](https://github.com/elastic/ecs/blob/master/generated/elasticsearch/7/template.json): deals with ECS mapping.
+* [ecs-](https://github.com/elastic/ecs/blob/master/generated/elasticsearch/7/template.json): deals with ECS mapping.

-* fortiX* template: deals with fortiX mapping.
+* %{[event][module]} which could be fortigate, fortisandbox, fortiweb: deals with fortiX mapping.

-* tenantX template: deals with ILM template, shard allocation.
+* %{[organization][name]}: deals with ILM template, shard allocation specific to the tenant.

 Because we have a multitenant scenario, we manage different retention policies per tenant, while ECS mapping is the same for all indexes, and every Fortinet product has its own mapping for original fields.